 TGbe editor: Change the field name of “Nontransmitted BSSID Capability” to “Nontransmitted BSSID Capability And Status”

 TGbe editor: Please update the contents of this subclause as shown below:

-Insert the following NOTEs after the sixth paragraph (“The Nontransmitted BSSID Capability And Status field contains the contents of...”):
+Insert the following NOTEs after the fifth paragraph (“The Nontransmitted BSSID Capability And Status field has the same format as...”):

-NOTE 1—The Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is set to 1 in the Beacon frame(s) until and including the next DTIM beacon of the nontransmitted BSSID if there is a change to
+NOTE 1—The Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is reserved if the frame carrying the element is transmitted by an AP that is not affiliated with an AP MLD.
+An AP affiliated with an AP MLD and corresponding to a nontransmitted BSSID sets the Critical Update Flag subfield to 1 in the Beacon and Probe Response frame(s) until and including the next DTIM beacon of the nontransmitted BSSID based on the conditions described in 35.3.10 (BSS parameter critical update procedure).

-a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted, or

-a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID profile corresponding to the nontransmitted BSSID.

 NOTE 2—The Nontransmitted BSSIDs Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field is reserved.